During the current pandemic, people will continue to need help with health problems that aren’t to do with coronavirus.

 999 & A&E

-You must still call 999 or go straight to A&E if someone is seriously ill or injured and you think that their life may be at risk.
+You should still call 999 or go straight to A&E if someone is seriously ill or injured and you think that their life may be at risk.

 Call 999 immediately if you or someone else is having a heart attack or stroke – every second counts with these conditions.

-Check the website of the hospital or organisation providing your care for more information.
+Please check the website of the hospital or organisation providing your care for latest updates.